 We are excited to welcome a few new staff members to our building this fall.
-Ashley Weaver and Shelly Peterson are joining our special education department.
-Olga Bautista is our new Student Assistance Professional (SAP) and Danielle Watkins is our Highland Community Coalition Coordinator.
+Shaina Mirza is our new math teacher.
+Serena Streich is our new science teacher.
+Kari Sterns is our new high school counselor and Kandi Vopat-Steiner is our new SPED para educator.
 I know they are anxious to get to know the students and parents of HHS and will be a positive addition to our teaching and support staff.
 Please help us welcome them to our school community.

-Our annual Orientation Night for the High School will be held on Thursday, August 19th.
+Our annual Orientation Night for the High School will be held on Thursday, August 18th.
 It will begin in the gym at 7:00 PM.
-Face coverings will be required.
-It is very important to attend this meeting, as we will be sharing important information regarding our changes with parents and students.
+It is very important to attend this meeting, as we will introduce new staff and share important information regarding attendance and dress code with parents and students.
 As in the past, students will have the opportunity to meet their advisor and teachers and receive their class schedule.
-We also anticipate students collecting their laptops, cases and power cords that evening.
-Those unable to attend can pick up their schedule Friday morning, or they will receive their schedule on the first day of school.
+Those unable to attend will receive their schedule on the first day of school.
+Student laptops will be given out on the first day of school as well.

 High levels of attendance continue to be one of our main priorities this year.
 Remember that research shows that parent support and consistent student attendance are two of the most important factors in overall student academic success.
 Parental involvement in their child’s education has one of the highest positive effects on student achievement, even more so than school resources and programs.
 Students that attend school regularly have stronger bonds to their school and have much higher graduation rates.
 Good attendance also creates a habit that can carry over into work later.
 Being out for even a day or two a month can hurt your child’s academic performance.
 If a student has to miss school, please make sure to notify the office within 48 hours to verify that you excused the absence.
 Unverified absences become unexcused and carry further consequences.
 Thank you for your help in this matter.

-We have been through a lot the past year and a half.
-I know it has been difficult for all our students, families and community.
-No matter the learning model, please know that we want to see all our students experience success and reach their educational potential.
-We strive to do this daily at Highland High School.
-Your feedback is important to us.
-You are welcome to contact me anytime to ask questions or give feedback by email (firstname.lastname@example.org) or by phone at 678-8805.
-I look forward to an excellent school year of fostering relationships and helping all students enjoy school and be successful.
+We consider it a privilege to work with the students at Highland.
+Please know that we want to see all of our students experience success and reach their educational potential.
+We strive to do this on a daily basis at Highland High School.
+Know that your feedback is important to us.
+You are welcome to contact me anytime to ask questions or give feedback by email (firstname.lastname@example.org) or by phone at 678-8800.
+I look forward to another excellent school year of building relationships and helping all students enjoy school and be successful.
 Be proud to be a Highland Scottie!

 -Brandon Jensen, Principal